Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Optimizing the efficiency of the channel to effectively reroute dipolaritons

 In order to determine the efficiency of the channel in the presence of a buffer channel, we numerically calculated the buffered efficiency $\varepsilon_{2}$ as a function of the electric field angle $\theta_{E}$.
 In particular, we considered the middle branch of the $\Psi\ $-shaped channel to not be considered in our calculation for $\varepsilon_{2}$ as seen in Eq.(3).
 In Fig.3(b) we can observe the dipolariton particle number and the channel efficiency as functions of channel electric field angle for the case of a fixed electric driving force of $F$=2.0eV/mm.
-In particular we can observe that as the electric field angle $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90} the efficiency with buffer $\varepsilon_{2}$ increases monotonically with an increase with the electric field angle $\theta_{E}$.
-In Fig.3(b) we can see that $\varepsilon_{2}$ is maximized for the case of $\theta_{E}$ = \ang{90} where we can obtain a buffered efficiency of $\varepsilon_{2}$ $\approx$100$\%$ and total particle number of \num{7e+4}particles.
-Thus, increasing the electric field angle from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90} provides for a $\approx$18$\%$ improvement of $\varepsilon_{2}$ with \num{5.4e+3} particles in the upper branch $n_{up}$.
-Compared to the case of no buffer, we see that increasing the electric field angle with a buffer in the $\Psi\ $-shaped channel has a lower impact on the improvement of efficiency while clearly leaving particle number unchanged.
-Thus, we can state that considering a buffer in the middle branch of the $\Psi$-shaped channel makes the channel similar geometrically that of a Y-shaped channel with a similar redistribution efficiency \cite{Serafin17}
+In particular we can observe that as the electric field angle $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60} the efficiency with buffer $\varepsilon_{2}$ increases monotonically with an increase with the electric field angle $\theta_{E}$.
+In Fig.3(b) we can see that $\varepsilon_{2}$ is maximized for the case of $\theta_{E}$ = \ang{60} where we can obtain a buffered efficiency of $\varepsilon_{2}$ $\approx$100$\%$ and total particle number of \num{7.1e+3}particles.
+Thus, increasing the electric field angle from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60} provides for $\approx$ 47$\%$ improvement of $\varepsilon_{2}$ with \num{6.6e+4} particles in the upper branch $n_{up} $.
+Moreover, we can see that for the case of $\theta_{E}$ = 0 the particles are evenly distributed between the lower and upper branches within the error bars showing fluctuations of particle density in Fig.5. as the channel as geometry would suggest.
+Compared to the case of no buffer, we see that increasing the electric field angle with a buffer in the $\Psi\ $-shaped channel has a lower impact on the improvement of efficiency, while clearly leaving particle number unchanged.
+Thus, we can state that considering a buffer in the middle branch of the $\Psi$-shaped channel makes the channel similar geometrically that of a Y-shaped channel with a similar redistribution efficiency \cite{Serafin17}.